 Volunteers are at the heart of what we do.
 EALT Volunteers take great satisfaction in their activities, knowing they're making a true difference by conserving natural areas, building community support, and educating the public about environmental stewardship.
 A day in the field with our Volunteer Team is a great opportunity to meet like-minded people and have fun working towards a common goal.
-Check out our Volunteer Manual to find out about the many ways you can get involved throughout the year.
+Check out our Volunteer Manual to learn about the many ways you can get involved.

 We send an email to our Volunteer Team once a month with upcoming volunteer opportunities.
-Join our team by subscribing to our volunteer email, contact Steph, our Outreach Coordinator, at email@example.com for more information, or check out our upcoming volunteer events.
+Join our team by subscribing to our volunteer email, contact Meghan, our Conservation Coordinator, at firstname.lastname@example.org for more information, or check out our upcoming volunteer events.

 We may reimburse volunteers for travel costs incurred while volunteering, by providing a tax receipt.
 Follow the instructions on the Expense Compensation Agreement and Volunteer Travel Record, and submit both at the end of each calendar year.